sgladkoff/goldpan/docs/rigora.md

 *Rigora shows untranslated text in Japanese translations*

 After an error has been fixed, **Rigora** automatically re-checks the translation unit.

+Not all types of checks support in-place editing (consistency checks do not, for example).

 ### False Positives